THE SOLOMONS CAMPAIGNS, 1942-1943

 BMC Publications, 2001

-■ Lessons Learned.
-The many valuable lessons learned during all the Solomons Campaigns are summarized – ranging from logistics support and force requirements to offshore toeholds and leapfrogging.
-Most became doctrine in later Pacific campaigns.
+■ Lessons Learned – Summarizes the many valuable lessons learned during all the Solomons Campaigns, ranging from logistics support and force requirements to offshore toeholds and leapfrogging, most becoming doctrine in later Pacific campaigns.

 MARINE CORPS LEAGUE Magazine, Summer 2002